Tenrys/newpunch-thread-autorefresh/README.md

 You need a userscript extension such as Tampermonkey or Greasemonkey to be installed in your browser for this to work.

-Tested on Firefox 62.0.3 (64-bit), please create an issue if you run into any problems.
+Tested on Firefox 62.0.3 (64-bit) and Microsoft Edge 42.17134.1.0, please create an issue if you run into any problems.

 # Credits